glue-viz/glue/doc/gui_guide/merging.rst

 How to merge datasets
 ---------------------

-Whenever you load a file whose shape matches a pre-existing dataset, Glue will ask you if you want to merge them into a single object.
-If you choose not to merge at this time, you can merge later by highlighting the relevant datasets in the left panel, right-clicking, and selecting ``Merge datasets``.
+You can merge datasets by highlighting the relevant datasets in the left panel, right-clicking, and selecting **Merge datasets**.

 To merge datasets programmatically, use the :meth:`DataCollection.merge
 <glue.core.data_collection.DataCollection.merge>` method.